 If I use contractors instead of employees, do I still need workers' compensation insurance?

 Contracted workers, leased workers, and some other hiring situations may be exempt from workers' compensation requirements.
 However, laws differ from state to state and some require companies to provide coverage for contractors.
 We'd be glad to discuss your current situation with you if you want to call us at (800) 841-1621.

 The above is meant as general information and as general policy descriptions to help you understand the different types of coverages.
 These descriptions do not refer to any specific contract of insurance and they do not modify any definitions, exclusions or any other provision expressly stated in any contracts of insurance.
 We encourage you to speak to your insurance representative and to read your policy contract to fully understand your coverages.

-Workers' Compensation insurance coverages are written through affiliated and non-affiliated insurance companies and are secured through the GEICO Insurance Agency, Inc. We can help you secure Workers' Compensation insurance in all states except Hawaii, Massachusetts, North Dakota, New Mexico, Ohio, Washington and Wyoming.
+Workers' Compensation insurance coverages are written through affiliated and non-affiliated insurance companies and are secured through the GEICO Insurance Agency, LLC.
+We can help you secure Workers' Compensation insurance in all states except Hawaii, Maine, New Mexico, North Dakota, Ohio, Washington, and Wyoming.

 The information you provide will be shared with our business partners so that they can return a quote.